not-quite-vacation/blog/blog/content/post/tongariro-new-zealand/index.md

 ![foggy mountains](images/GOPR0487.JPG)

 Once we started the real climb up the mountains, it started to rain.
-We were like okay, we knew it was going to rain, so what!
-Then it got steeper and very cold.
+We were like okay, we knew it was going to rain, so what.
+Then it got steeper and colder.
 (Andrew and I were wearing jeans like a Champ.)
+Then a series of exciting events started to happen.

-The final climb up the summit, was wind blowing at its full blast.
+The wind was blowing at its full blast.

 Both sides were cliffs.

-The wind was trying to kill us. (by blowing us into the crater)
+The wind was trying to kill us.
+(By blowing us into the crater.)

 A girl broke down crying.
+(She had someone with her, so we ignored her and continued.)

-Andrew was wearing my extra socks over his frozen gloves.
+Andrew was wearing my extra socks over his frozen gloves. ( I totally saved his life.)

+People were sheltering next to huge rocks and holding on to it.

+Sarah gave me an encouraging shout out : Lean low and use the poles!
+We can do this! (something like that.)

 We were hovering down and sort of crawling so the wind won't blow us away.

 ### So here we are, at the summit.
 ![mysterious Tongariro](images/summit2.jpg)